opennode/waldur-core/docs/api/events.rst

 Request should contain fields:

 - events: list of event types you are interested in
-- url: destination URL for webhook
+- destination_url: when hook is activated, POST request is issued against destination URL
 - content_type: optional value, which may be "json" or "form", default is "json"

 To create new email hook issue POST against **/api/hooks-email/** as an authenticated user.